djarenas/eventus/src/eventus/data_objects/README.md

 ### `Events`

 A validated collection of interval events.
-Enforces the event concept.
-For each row to be an event, it must have an entity, a start, and an end — that is it.
-All downstream use of this object does not need to know if it was a hospitalization, insurance coverage, or anything else.
+Enforces the event concept: for each row to be an event, it must have an entity, a start, and an end — that is it.

 A pandas DataFrame does not know what data it holds, it just knows how to hold it.
-The semantics attribute tells the object how to handle the data.
-Furthermore, the events object may still carry other data like "BMI during the event".
-All the object cares about is that the DataFrame has sufficient information to be called an event.
+The semantics attribute tells the object how to handle the data — which columns are the entity, the start, and the end.
+The `identity` attribute (`"inpatient_hospitalization"`, `"ed_visit"`) is a human-readable label that flows into intermediate column names and plot titles, but the analytical logic never branches on it.
+An `EventsWithinObsPeriodsAnalyzer` works identically whether the events are hospitalizations, insurance coverage spells, or anything else.
+Furthermore, the DataFrame may carry additional columns like `"bmi_at_admission"` — the object carries them through untouched, caring only that the minimum required columns are present.

 **Construction**
 ```python